mendersoftware/mender-docs/02.Overview/05.Deployment/docs.md

 Once you create a Deployment, it stays in the *pending* state until one or more devices targeted by the Deployment have requested the update.

-When at least one device running the Mender client is performing the defined update, the Deployment transitions to the status *inprogress*.
+When at least one device running the Mender Client is performing the defined update, the Deployment transitions to the status *inprogress*.

 When all the devices included in the Deployment to a static group finished the update, either successfully or not, the Deployment's status changes to *finished*.